SinclairQL/UpdatingSuperBASICManual/source/p2_download.rst

     upstream https://github.com/NormanDunbar/SuperBASIC-Manual.git (fetch)
     upstream https://github.com/NormanDunbar/SuperBASIC-Manual.git (push)

+From now on, the name *upstream* will refer to my repository, the one you originally forked back at the start of this section. *Upstream/master* and *upstream/working* refer to the appropriate branches on my repository.

 Sync Your Fork
 ~~~~~~~~~~~~~~

-Your fork may be behind the upstream repository, as the main one is now known in your development system, so before making any changes, bring it up to date.
-You need to be sure that all your changes are pushed to your repository first though.
+Your fork may be behind the upstream repository, as the main repository is now referred to in your development system, so before making any changes, bring your fork up to date.
+You need to be sure that all your local changes are ``push``ed to your fork first though.

 The following commands will commit and push your latest work back to your fork.
 This will not be necessary if you have not done any work since the last push.